KasperSaaby/BowlingChallengeConsole/README.md

 ## Design motivations

-The following classes have been identified from the requirements:
+The following objects have been identified from the requirements:

 * Game (Aggregate Root):